 The court may grant a temporary or permanent modification of child support.
 A temporary modification may get used to account for a one-time cost for the needs of a child.
 This might be for situations such as the child getting braces or school uniforms.
 A permanent modification considers substantial changes in the needs of the child.
 For example, a child may become disabled with special needs and the costs of raising the child may change.

 Generally, a modification of child support requires a formal court hearing.
-The court will set a hearing date, and both parties have an opportunity to present evidence and argument to the court.
+The court sets a hearing date and all parties may have an opportunity to speak and present evidence.
 The court will then issue a new order based on the evidence and the argument presented.